Background pattern

 • If you have a severe reduction in kidney function.

-• If you have uncontrolled diabetes, for example, severe hyperglycemia (high blood sugar), nausea, vomiting, diarrhea, rapid weight loss, lactic acidosis (see "Risk of lactic acidosis" below), or ketoacidosis.
-Ketoacidosis is a disorder in which substances called "ketone bodies" accumulate in the blood, which can lead to diabetic precoma.
-Symptoms include stomach pain, rapid and deep breathing, drowsiness, or if your breath develops an unusual fruity odor.
+• If you have uncontrolled diabetes with, for example, severe hyperglycemia (high blood sugar), nausea, vomiting, diarrhea, rapid weight loss, lactic acidosis (see "Risk of lactic acidosis" below) or ketoacidosis.
+Ketoacidosis is a disorder in which substances called "ketone bodies" accumulate in the blood, which can lead to a pre-diabetic coma.
+Symptoms include stomach pain, rapid and deep breathing, drowsiness or an unusual fruity odor in your breath.

-• If you have lost a lot of fluid from your body (dehydration), for example, due to prolonged or intense diarrhea, or if you have vomited several times in a row.
+• If you have lost a lot of water from your body (dehydration), for example due to prolonged or severe diarrhea, or if you have vomited several times in a row.
 Dehydration can trigger kidney problems, which can put you at risk of developing lactic acidosis (see "Warnings and precautions").

-• If you have a severe infection, for example, an infection affecting your lungs, bronchi, or kidneys.
+• If you have a severe infection, for example, an infection that affects your lungs, bronchi, or kidneys.
 Severe infections can trigger kidney problems, which can put you at risk of developing lactic acidosis (see "Warnings and precautions").

-• If you are receiving treatment for acute heart failure or have recently had a heart attack, if you have severe circulation problems (such as shock), or if you have difficulty breathing.
-This can lead to tissue hypoxia, which can put you at risk of developing lactic acidosis (see below "Warnings and precautions").
+• If you are receiving treatment for acute heart failure or if you have recently had a heart attack, if you have severe circulation problems (such as shock) or if you have difficulty breathing.
+This can lead to a lack of oxygenation in the tissues, which can put you at risk of developing lactic acidosis (see "Warnings and precautions" below).

 • If you drink a lot of alcohol.